Skip to content

 }

-The data.object then contains the classEventId corresponding to the canceled class event.
+The data.object then contains the classEventId of the canceled group class.

 json5